serokell/blog-posts/typescript-for-haskellers/article.md

 import { identity } from "fp-ts/lib/function";
 ```

-The next step in `Equality` definition.
+The next step is defining `Equality`.
 To provide equality as a value, we use Leibniz equality.

 Here is a simplified version of it.

 Interface `Equality` is a hybrid type, which gives an object the ability to act as a function.
 Then in `ArithExpr`, we simplify `Equality<A, B>` into an identity `(a: A) => A`.
 And, finally, in `interpret`, switching on `type` TypeScript does type narrowing for that case, and `proof` gets inferred into a conversion of that specific type into `A`.
-To fully understand this equality, you can check the [original](http://code.slipthrough.net/2016/08/10/approximating-gadts-in-purescript/) PureScript article and also Giulio Canti's [example](https://gist.github.com/gcanti/9a0c2a666621f03b80457831ff3ab997) (on which this part is based) of its implementation in TypeScript.
+To fully understand this equality, you can check the [original](http://code.slipthrough.net/2016/08/10/approximating-gadts-in-purescript/) PureScript article and also Giulio Canti's [example](https://gist.github.com/gcanti/9a0c2a666621f03b80457831ff3ab997) (on which this part is based on) of its implementation in TypeScript.

 ```typescript
 interface Equality<A, B> {